Category: French Literature

 Why This Translation?

-The Classics Retold edition collects the foundational Balzac texts in a single modern English translation built for current readers — not as a period artifact, not as a classroom supplement.
+the edition linked below collects the foundational Balzac texts in a single modern English translation built for current readers — not as a period artifact, not as a classroom supplement.
 The translation preserves Balzac’s density where density earns its place and moves when he moves.
 The boarding house still smells.
 Grandet’s coins still clatter.
 Rastignac’s final challenge to Paris — standing above the city at dusk in the cemetery, declaring war on it — lands with the force Balzac intended, not the muffled version that arrives through tired prose.
 For anyone coming to Balzac for the first time, this edition removes the unnecessary obstacles without removing the difficulty that makes the books worth reading.

 The collection is available in paperback through the link below.
 If you read one Balzac, Père Goriot is where to start — but the point of this volume is that you don’t have to stop there.
 Goriot ends with Rastignac issuing his challenge to Paris.
 Lost Illusions begins with someone who hasn’t heard the answer yet.
 That continuity, across three novels and one modern English translation, is exactly what this edition is built to hold.